syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 When using `WebMethodAdaptor`, grid actions such as Paging, Filtering and Sorting should be handled at the server side itself.
 We have `DataOperation` class to handle the server side operations.
 Refer to the kb [link](https://www.syncfusion.com/kb/4300).

 WebMethod Adaptor supports Model Binding, using `DataManager` class, for the Grid queries, such as sort, paging queries, etc.,

-Note:

-•	The response from server should be wrapped in object with properties named `result` to hold the data and `count` to hold the total records count.
+N> • The response from server should be wrapped in object with properties named `result` to hold the data and `count` to hold the total records count.

-•	The `count` must be returned along with response when paging is enabled in Grid.
+N> • The `count` must be returned along with response when paging is enabled in Grid.

-•	The data parameter name must be “value”
+N> • The data parameter name must be “value”

 You can use the following code example to use WebMethod adaptor.